Welcome to our website.

 People from Tupton: Jim Hutchinson, who played first-class cricket for Derbyshire and lived to age of 103.

-The famous darts player John Lowe was born in Tupton in 1945.
-Click HERE for reminisences as a child in Tupton.
+We would like to congratulate John Lowe the former world darts champion who has been awarded an MBE in the New Year Honors List.
+He was born in Tupton in 1945.
+Click HERE for reminiscences as a child in Tupton.

 Dennis Skinner M.P. attended Tupton Hall School.